 What sets Kantipur Temple House apart from any other hotel in Kathmandu, is the fact that it is an eco-hotel with a social responsibility philosophy.
 It tries to protect the environment in every possible way!

 Kantipur Temple House has no televisions/bathtubs/AC/central heating system to avoid excessive energy consumption.
 But no worries the hotel is not too hot in the summer and not too cold in the winter.
 Plus they provide hot water bottles and electric blankets.
 Our kids loved going to bed at night and feeling their covers so warm!

 Kantipur Temple House has a “no plastic philosophy” and avoids generating waste by no use of plastic bags and bottles.
 They provide for the guests, free water in jugs in the bedrooms and bottle refilling stations throughout the hotel.
-For the hot water, electricity and the power outages they have switched to solar power instead of traditional diesel generators for backup.
+For the hot water, electricity, and power outages they have switched to solar power instead of traditional diesel generators for backup.

 Why do we consider this hotel unique?

-Once we left Kantipur Temple House, after our 2 day stay.
+Once we left Kantipur Temple House, after our 2-day stay.
 We rebooked another three nights for the time we were going to be back in Nepal a few weeks after.
 Why?

 The location.
-As mentioned before, we loved the area and most of all we loved not being in the middle of the chaos but still having easy access to shops, restaurants and cafes.
+As mentioned before, we loved the area and most of all we loved not being in the middle of the chaos but still having easy access to shops, restaurants, and cafes.
 Our kids absolutely loved the outside area.
 They could be wild as much as they wanted without us worrying that they might break something!